Selena Gomez’s New Song ‘It Ain’t Me’ Isn’t About Justin Bieber

 As for the rumors regarding Justin Bieber, she continued on, confirming, “[I] can’t necessarily say that this is the song directed at Justin, but I do think this is a song for her just displaying her strength as a woman in this industry and that particular place that she is in her life… it’s natural for any human being at her age to be going through the things she’s been going through, but the difference is she’s caught under a microscope.
 She can be shamed for her struggles.”

-In August of last year, Selena Gomez announced she was suffering from panic attacks, anxiety and depression and in the months that followed, she reportedly spent 90 days in rehab.
+In August of last year, Selena Gomez announced she was suffering from panic attacks, anxiety, and depression and in the months that followed, she reportedly spent 90 days in rehab.
 However, while Gomez claimed at the time that her issues were related to Lupus, a Life & Style source claimed otherwise.

 According to an insider, Selena Gomez was blaming Lupus for her troubles, but in reality, it was her drama-plagued relationship with Justin Bieber that allegedly sent her over the edge and ultimately promoted her rehab stay.